Empirical Bayes in Bayesian learning: understanding a common practice: Introduction

-Data dependent priors are used constantly by practitioners, either formally or informally, even when hierarchical priors are used.
-Among the various ways of choosing $\lambda$ from the data, the maximum marginal likelihood estimate $\hat \lambda_n$ is often considered as a (more) principled approach, see for instance chapter 8 in \cite{Robert94}.
-Indeed, it can be viewed as a comparison a posteriori of different priors (corresponding to different information; here, given the class of priors, to different values of $\lambda$) based on the resulting predictive performance on the data.
-A popular measure of predictive performance is the overall log-predictive score, $\log m_{\lambda}^{(n)}(y_{1:n}) = \sum_{i=1}^n \log p_i(y_i \mid y_{1:i-1}; \lambda)$ where $p(y_i \mid y_{1:i-1}; \lambda)$ is the predictive density of $Y_i$ given $Y_{1:i-1}= (y_1, \ldots, y_{i-1})$ computed at $y_i$.
-Hence maximising the log predictive score is equivalent to maximising the marginal likelihood $m_{\lambda}^{(n)}(y_{1:n})$, see for instance \cite{fong20}.
-It then becomes of interest to study properties of the MMLE in this context.
+Data-dependent priors are used constantly by practitioners, either formally or informally.
+Among the various ways of choosing $\lambda$ from the data, the MMLE $\hat \lambda_n$ is often considered as a (more) principled approach, see for instance Chapter 8 in \cite{Robert94}.
+Indeed, it can be viewed as a comparison a posteriori of different priors - here, different choices of $\lambda$ - based on the resulting predictive performance on the data.
+When data are observed sequentially, i.e. $Y=(Y_1, \ldots, Y_n)$, a popular measure of predictive performance is the overall log-predictive score, $\sum_{i=1}^n \log q_\lambda(y_i \mid y_{1:i-1})=\log m_{\lambda}^{(n)}(y)$, where $q_\lambda(y_i \mid y_{1:i-1})$ is the predictive density of $Y_i$ given $Y_{1:i-1}= (y_1, \ldots, y_{i-1})$ computed at $y_i$.
+Hence maximizing the log predictive score is equivalent to maximizing the marginal likelihood $m_{\lambda}^{(n)}(y)$ (see e.g. \citealp{fong20}).